bmschmidt/sveltekit-benschmidt.org/src/content/etc.md

   and lack of standards of Ruby with the intuitive programming style of Hakyll.
 [Those posts can be read here](/posts/)
 - [Prochronisms](https://prochronism.blogspot.com/) was a blog about anachronisms in television.

+## Misc visualizations

+- At some point I'll put up a longer list of items on this site at [Majors](/majors).
+Currently a stub link though.
+- I fiddle around with [State of the Union](/poli/SOTU) data.
+- I'm obsessed with better ordering lists of states and countries.
+[Here's a visulization of presidential results](/states).

 ## Teaching

 ### Graduate Course web pages